akka/akka/akka-docs/rst/java/http/routing-dsl/source-streaming-support.rst

 Source Streaming
 ================

-Akka HTTP supports completing a request with an Akka ``Source<T, ?>``, which makes it possible to very easily build streaming end-to-end APIs which apply back-pressure throughout the entire stack.
+Akka HTTP supports completing a request with an Akka ``Source<T, ?>``, which makes it possible to easily build streaming end-to-end APIs which apply back-pressure throughout the entire stack.

 It is possible to complete requests with raw ``Source<ByteString, ?>``, however often it is more convenient to